Gabor filter: Applications of 2D Gabor filters in image processing

 Gabor filters have also been widely used in pattern analysis applications.
 For example, it has been used to study the directionality distribution inside the porous spongy trabecular bone in the spine.
 The Gabor space is very useful in image processing applications such as optical character recognition, iris recognition and fingerprint recognition.
 Relations between activations for a specific spatial location are very distinctive between objects in an image.
 Furthermore, important activations can be extracted from the Gabor space in order to create a sparse object representation.

 Example implementations

+Python

 This is an example implementation in Python: